 due_at deadline by which the seller must respond (by accepting or challenging the dispute), so that the seller can make the most appropriate decision regarding the dispute.

-Square does not decide who wins or loses the dispute; that decision is up to the card-issuing bank of the cardholder.
+- Square doesn't decide who wins or loses the dispute; that decision is up to the card-issuing bank of the cardholder.